-- Complete Tisk assessment for safer patient handing Complete QPA including safety.
+- Complete risk assessment for safer patient handling Complete QPA including safety.
 Ensure proper fitting footwear is used.
 Use rubber tips to prevent the device from slipping.
 Avoid scatter rugs.
-Inspect rubber ends after being outside, and remove any gravel. - Ensure tubes and attachments are properly placed prior to the procedure to prevent accidental removal.
+Inspect rubber ends after being outside, and remove any gravel.
+Ensure tubes and attachments are properly placed prior to the prior - Ensure tubes and attachments are properly placed prior to the procedure to prevent accidental removal.

 Steps Additional Information Let patient know how far you plan to ambulate.
-Proper footwear is non-slip or slip-resistant footwear.
+Proper footwear is non-slip or slip- resistant footwear.
 Proper footwear is essential to prevent accidental falls.
 An informed patient is part of delivering safe patient care.
 Footwear 2.
 Ensure cane height is correct.
 Cane height is the length from the greater trochanter to the floor.
 Allow 15 to 30 degree flexion at the elbow.
 3. Explain and demonstrate how to walk with crutches.
 An informed patient may result in reduced risk of falls.